| GOVERNMENT

 entrepreneur seeking equity partners should consider

+stopping by.
 Ironically, Active Capital's primary advantage stems

 from a "No-Action Letter" from the SEC.
 This